LoyolaChicagoBooks/introcs-csharp/rst/types-and-conversions.rst

 C# does not have the typography for raised exponents.
 Instead literal values can use the E to mean
 "times 10 to the power", and the E is followed by and exponent integer that can be positive or negative.
+The whole double literal may not contain any embedded blanks.

+The lack of error handling with type ``int`` is not repeated with doubles.
-We give a comparison to the silent error handling with type ``int``, and show off behavior that could be important if you do scientific computing with enormous numbers.
-Note these special features of the ``double`` type:
+We show behavior that could be important if you do scientific computing with enormous numbers:
 Arithmetic with the ``double`` type does not overflow silently as with the integral types.
 There are values for infinity and minus infinity and Not a Number (NaN):